oktadev/openid-ida-oidc-security-profile/draft-openid-ida-security-profile.md

 ##### Delegated Trustframework

 This profile introduces the `IDV_DELEGATED` trust framework value to support scenarios where identity verification is delegated to specialized identity verification providers.
-When a relying party specifies `IDV_DELEGATED` as the trust framework value, it indicates that the OpenID Provider should delegate the identity verification process to a qualified third-party identity verification service that meets the required assurance levels.
+When a relying party specifies `IDV_DELEGATED` as the trust framework value, it indicates that the relying party is delegating the identity verification process to the OpenID Provider, which will conduct the verification using qualified identity verification services to provide a pass or fail assurance level.

 The `IDV_DELEGATED` trust framework enables relying parties to delegate identity verification requirements to OpenID Providers while maintaining standardized communication through the OpenID Connect protocol.
 This delegation model allows relying parties to offload complex identity verification processes to specialized providers that can meet their assurance requirements.
 The assurance level requirements specified in the `verified_claims` request support two value types: `VERIFIED` for successful identity verification and `FAILED` for cases where verification could not be completed.
 These assurance level results are communicated from the OpenID Provider back to the relying party, ensuring that the verification process meets the relying party's requirements without requiring the relying party to implement or manage the underlying verification infrastructure.